 Looking to save some cents?
 You can change the first part of the URL for free (in our case that’s ‘cardioid-hexaflexagon-jtyr’), but you’ll still be stuck with ‘.squarespace.com’.

 For a professional page, we recommend getting your own domain.
 Take a look at www.slowtravelmagazine.com, a stunning Squarespace site with a URL to match.

 This can be done easily by clicking ‘Settings’ on the home panel, then ‘Domains’.
-From here you can update the built-in domain, get a new one, or add your own existing URL.
+From here you can update the built-in domain, buy a new domain, or add your own existing domain.

 Take a look at the editing homepage below.
 You have the home panel on the left hand side (where you add stuff), and the site preview on the right.

 The Squarespace home panel is the content management menu.
 It features all the tools you need to create your website, and they’re categorized into: